Home

 Rare surviving remnants of old growth rainforest continue to be under assault by logging companies and face extinction in British Columbia (BC).
 Vancouver Island especially has suffered from MacMillan Bloedel and its successor, the American tree killing company Weyerhaeuser.
 One painful instance of ruthless corporate plundering is the destruction of Pachena Grove, clearcut in the late spring of 2006 (right).
 The 100 hectare old growth spruce forest at the mouth of Pachena River next to Anacla Indian Reserve was renowned internationally as the head of the West Coast Trail.
 A local indigenous owned company may well be the immediate perpetrator but Island Timberlands (aka Weyerhaeuser, MacMillan Bloedel) are the indirectly guilty, buying First Nations' collaboration by exploiting their economic plight.

-Pachena Grove big tree destroyed, 2006
+Pachena Grove big tree destroyed, 2006.

 Photo: Phil Carson

 Pachena Grove Cutblock, 21 May 2007.
-(Click to enlarge)

-Aerial Photo: Tnano (Text added)
+Aerial Photo: Tnano (text added)

 Canada is gaining a bad international reputation for refusing to sign the 2006 United Nations Convention on Indigenous Rights.
 Also, at an international climate change initiative in 2008, Canada was condemned for its dismissal of the legal rights that indigenous peoples have over the forests they live in.
 Almost all BC forests are part of unceded territories that have been under dispute since the province was colonized by Britain in the mid 19th century.
 Yet from the beginning, transnational corporations have grabbed and plundered the profitable forest resources of First Nations across BC with impunity, while the native communities suffer from poverty, neglect and institutionalised racism.